tomography/holotomocupy/README.md

 ## 4. See jupyter notebook for examples of reconstructions

+*data_modeling_chip.ipynb* - generate data for a chip

+*iterative_reconsturction_chip.ipynb* - reconstruct chip data with the Conjugate Gradients method

+*onestep_reconsturction_chip.ipynb* - reconstruct chip data with multiPganain, CTF and methods

 *data_modeling_phantom.ipynb* - generate holotomography phantom (set of ellipses) data

 *onestep_reconsturction_phantom.ipynb* - reconstruct phantom data with multiPganain, CTF and methods

-*data_modeling_chip.ipynb - generate* data for a chip

-*onestep_reconsturction_chip.ipynb* - reconstruct chip data with multiPganain, CTF and methods

-*iterative_reconsturction_chip.ipynb* - reconstruct chip data with the Conjugate Gradients method

 For modeling parallel the beam geometry one can set magnifications[:] = 1.
 Modeling without flat fields can be done by setting prb[:] = 1

+*probe_tests.ipynb* - propagation tests for the probes recovered by the NFP